About the Center

 The Center for Latin American and Caribbean Studies (CLACS) facilitates the study of Latin America from a multidisciplinary perspective.
 The undergraduate concentration was first approved in 1973 and was later incorporated into the Center for Latin American Studies (eventually renamed CLACS) after its establishment in November of 1984.

-CLACS is housed at the Watson Institute for International Studies.
+CLACS is housed at the Watson Institute for International and Public Affairs.